top of page

 WRITER, EDITOR, CURATOR

-Ann is an architecture writer, editor and curator with an education background in Art History and Design Criticism.
-She is based in London and has been practicing independently since 2016.
+Ann is an architecture and art writer, editor and curator with an education in Art History and Design Criticism.
+She is based in London and has been working independently since 2016.

 IN PRINT

-Ann writes for publications on art, architecture, design and culture – she has written for design titles including Dezeen, Domus, FRAME, The Plan Journal, Monocle, Architecture Today and Disegno Journal.
-In the UK, she was the first writer to report on the formation of the Architects Climate Action Network (ACAN), an independent activist and knowledge sharing group that has expanded to international scope.
+Ann writes for publications on art, architecture, design and culture – she has written for Dezeen, Domus, FRAME, The Plan Journal, Monocle, Architecture Today, Wallpaper* and Disegno Journal.

-In Malta, she authored a ten-part column titled Space Matters for Times of Malta – Malta's widest circulating daily newspaper –as the first-ever opinion series dedicated exclusively to architecture and the built environment.
+Aside from her work with international design media, Ann has been an architecture / culture journalist and critic reporting on her island-home of Malta for over fifteen years.
+In 2024-25, she authored a ten-part column titled Space Matters for Times of Malta – Malta's widest circulating daily newspaper.
+The column was Malta's first-ever opinion series dedicated exclusively to the built environment.
 She is a regular art and architecture correspondent for the paper.

-Ann has written, edited and contributed to books on design and art, including Before, During and After Us - Casa Bottega, 2024; Soap to Think With, 2023; V003, 2023; V002, 2022; Dar L-Ewropa, 2009; Modernist Malta, 2009; V001, 2019 and the exhibition catalogue for fuse, a site-specific art project delivered by the Valletta Cultural Agency.
-Ann copyedits for the independent data visualisation zine, Market Cafe Mag, and is writer and editor for Valletta Contemporary, a contemporary art gallery based in Valletta, Malta.
+Ann has written, edited and contributed to several books on design and art, including Silence within Abundant Birdsong, 2025, Before, During and After Us - Casa Bottega, 2024; Soap to Think With, 2023; The Ordinary Lives of Women, 2023; Dar L-Ewropa, 2009; Modernist Malta, 2009; and the exhibition catalogue for fuse, a site-specific art project delivered by the Valletta Cultural Agency.
+Ann is writer and editor for Valletta Contemporary, a contemporary art gallery based in Valletta, Malta.

 FullSizeRender 18.jpg